History of Andalusia

 The geostrategic position of Andalusia, at the southernmost tip of Europe, between Europe and Africa and between the Atlantic Ocean and the Mediterranean Sea, has made it a hub for various civilizations since the Metal Ages.
-Its wealth of minerals and fertile land, combined with its large surface area, attracted settlers from the Phoenicians to the Greeks, who influenced the development of early cultures like Los Millares, El Argar, and Tartessos.
-These early Andalusian societies played a vital role in the region's transition from prehistory to protohistory.
+Early archaeological cultures include Los Millares and El Argar in southeastern Iberia.
+The development of trading colonies by seafaring Phoenicians and Greeks interacted with autochthonous peoples, influencing on the development of Tartessos around the former Lacus Ligustinus and deeper inland.